CBuchan5/Bank/README.md

 I want to be able to see the date I made a transaction.

 As a client,
-So I know how much I have in my account,
-I want to see a total after every transaction.

-As a client,
 So I can keep trck of what I've done and when,
 I want to see my bank statment printed.
 ```